All Episodes

 I mean, some people did.

-Oh, it's it's too late for me to get excited about Fred.
+It's too late for me to get excited about Fred.

 A ton of people were excited about Fred for seemingly about a week.

-And then in fact, Fred's actual campaign turned out to be not nearly as exciting as the anticipation of Fred's campaign.
+And then, in fact, Fred's actual campaign turned out to be not nearly as exciting as the anticipation of Fred's campaign.

 Al, thank you.